jorgedb98/SBI/doc.md

 The output is stored at __!"§$%&%$&/&%&/(&%/(/&%$§$%&/(/&%&/(__.
 If everything runs correctly, the model is expected to look something like the following:

-# ENTER SCREENSHOTS OF OUR MODELS HERE AND FOR 1gzx
+# ENTER SCREENSHOTS OF OUR MODELS HERE
 --------------------------------------------------------------------------------------------------------